SARNIA, Ont. — Once again, the SEC is loaded with talent in 2018-19.

 The Gamecocks are looking to make the NCAA Tournament for the first time since 2004.

-When the suspension of star senior Sindarius Thornwell was announced on December 4, a concern for the South Carolina Gamecocks lied in who would pick up the scoring slack.
+When the suspension of star senior Sindarius Thornwell was announced on December 4, a concern for the South Carolina Gamecocks resided in who would pick up the scoring slack.
 With the four-year starter averaging 18.7 points per game, the responsibility appeared to be a multi-player job.

 Fortunately for head coach Frank Martin, sophomore PJ Dozier was personally up for the task.